 Be sure to update your employer and Employee Benefits Corporation with your new address whenever you change residence.
 This will prevent your card being declined at merchants that use an address verification process.
-Address changes can be made online through your online account.
+Address changes, if permitted by your employer's HSA administration, can be made online through your online account.